The Lov\'{a}sz Local Lemma: Foundations and Applications

 \subsection{Performance of the Moser--Tardos algorithm}

 \begin{theorem}[ \cite{MoserTardos10}] {\em Under the condition in \eqref{eq: LLL - variable setting}, the Moser--Tardos algorithm terminates almost surely.
 Moreover, for each $A \in \mathcal{A}$, the expected number of resamplings of $A$ during the execution of the algorithm is at most $\frac{x(A)}{1-x(A)}$.
-Consequently, the expected total number of resamplings until termination is at most $\underset{A \in \mathcal{A}}{\sum} \frac{x(A)}{1-x(A)}$, and the assertion in \eqref{eq2: LLL - variable setting} also holds.} \end{theorem}
+Consequently, the expected total number of resamplings until termination is at most